sandypockets/step-counter-d3/README.md

-# Express Template
+# Step Counter

-This template is a living, breathing organism.
-It will be improved upon over time, in an effort to reduce the amount of time to MVP when working with Express.

-### Custom features:

-- None (yet!)
+Step Counter is a simple step counter interface, built with Express.js, and D3.js.
+The data behind the counter is currently static, however it could be quickly adapted to use live data.
+The barchart (representing number of steps taken each hour), and the circles (the number of steps taken each day) are created dynamically using D3.
+The purpose of this project is to gain familiarity with D3, therefore, it is heavily commented.

 ## Getting Started

-1. Fork the project.
+1. Fork or clone the repository
-2. Clone the project to your local machine.
-3. Run the `npm install` command to install the necessary dependencies.
+2. From the directory root, run `npm install`
-4. Run the `npm start` command to start the server.
-The app can then be viewed in your browser, at [`localhost:3000`](localhost:3000)
+3. Run the `npm start` command to start the server.
+The Step Counter can then be viewed in your browser, at [`localhost:3000`](localhost:3000)

-If you're new to Express, skip down to the bottom of the README for a TL;DR of the docs and getting started.

-### Dependencies
+## Dependencies
+D3 is included in the `public/scripts/` directory.
+Only EJS related dependencies require installation.

 - [Cookie Parser](https://www.npmjs.com/package/cookie-parser): `~1.4.4`
 - [Debug](https://www.npmjs.com/package/debug): `~2.6.9`